 - 10.2.
 This certification should take the form as set out in Appendix 3 and be submitted to Commercial using the contact details in 1.12.
 We may, at our discretion, request a signed paper certificate from the User, in place of electronic if requested. - 10.3.
 Users should undertake reasonable endeavours to ensure the facts attested to in the certification are true.
 We may request documentation evidencing these endeavours, including where appropriate, photographs of metering positions or system diagrams, following receipt of the certification. - 10.4.
 If we determine that the documentation provided does not sufficiently evidence the undertaking of reasonable endeavours, does not support the facts attested to in the certification, or if no documentation is received, we may at our discretion reject the certification as invalid.
-If the certification is rejected as invalid, then the property will not qualify as Storage Facility.
+If the certification is rejected as invalid, then the property will not qualify as a Non-Final Demand Site.

-Application of Charges for Storage Facilities
+Application of Charges for Non-Final Demand Sites